webolton/webolton.github.io/projects.md

 ## Septa, where you at?
 [![Septa React cap]({{ "/images/septa_screencap.png" }})](https://github.com/webolton/septa-react-app){:target="_blank"}

 This is a little React app for seeing where closest bus is.
-The MVP returns bus locations from the Septa API, but my ultimate goal is to run the app on a Raspberry Pi with a magic mirror by my front door so that I can always see where the local buses are when leave the house.
+The MVP returns bus locations from the Septa API, but my ultimate goal is to run the app on a Raspberry Pi with a magic mirror by my front door so that I can always see where the local buses are when I leave the house.
 If you have a Google API key, download the project and [run it locally](https://github.com/webolton/septa-react-app){:target="_blank"}.

 ## The DigitalSEL
 [![DigitalSEL cap]({{ "/images/digitalsel_screencap.png" }})](http://digitalsel.org/){:target="_blank"}